GehriJan/coursework-pyres/papers/coursework/content/02_theory.typ

 $"Res"^* (M_alpha)$ denotes the "final" set of clauses for which no more resolution can be applied.
 If it contains the empty clause, there are no models of $"Res"^* (M_alpha)$, and because $"Res"^* (M_alpha) eq.triple M_alpha$ there are also no models of $M_alpha$, which in turn means, that $M_alpha$ is shown to be unsatisfiable.

-In general, the central inferencing rule of resolution @mathe_grundlagen_it_mengen_logik can be stated as follows:
+Generalising this concept, the central inferencing rule of resolution @mathe_grundlagen_it_mengen_logik can be stated as follows:

 $
   prooftree(